pebakery/pebakery-docs/Commands/Deprecated.md

 ### TXTAddLine - **PLACE**

 WinBuilder's implementation of `TxtAddLine` allowed for an `Action` called **Place** which would allow the developer to specify a line number where the text should be inserted.
-This feature was depreciated in PEBakery due to lack of perceived usefulness.
+This feature was deprecated in PEBakery due to lack of perceived usefulness.

 ### WebGet `[MD5]` `[Comment]` `[Timeout]`

 Winbuilder's Webget implementation had multiple issues and was completely rewritten for PEBakery.
-The MD5/Command/Timeout flags were depreciated and modern hash verification commands implemented.
+The MD5/Command/Timeout flags were deprecated and modern hash verification commands implemented.

-## Commands that will be depreciated
+## Commands that will be deprecated

 These commands are fully functional within PEBakery but will be removed in a future release.
 Some commands are disabled by default but can be enabled by a compatibility option.
 It is advised to avoid using these commands in your projects and replace them as soon as possible.